 Meadow Teas and Open Day

 Celebrate National Meadows Day at Bell Sykes Coronation Meadows.
-Guided walks at 11am and 2pm .
+A chance to learn more about the plants and wildlife which enhabit the meadows, take a guided flower or bug walk, watch rural craft demonstrations, learn about the traditional used of meadow plants, see a meadow cut by hand, sit and enjoy tea and cake.
+Guided walks at 11am and 2pm (£3).
 Teas available at additional cost.
-For more information contact the AONB office on 01200 448000 or email firstname.lastname@example.org
+For more information contact the AONB office on 01200 448000 or email email@example.com

 The Forest of Bowland AONB has joined forces with the Yorkshire Dales Millennium Trust (YDMT) to fund a Hay Time hay meadow restoration project here in Bowland, the project began on May 21st 2012.

 Working together with farmers in the AONB, the project harvests wildflower seed from species-rich meadows and uses this seed to restore meadows which have lost some of their characteristic plants.
 The project also aims to increase public awareness, enjoyment and understanding of the hay meadows found in the area, and will improve public access to meadows, as well as surveying many meadows to record the variety and number of plant species they contain.